OctaviaProject/octaviaproject.github.io/_posts/2017-7-14-Summer-Update.md

 ---
 layout: post
-title: "Summer 2017 Half Way Point"
+title: "Learn A Little About Our Great Summer 2017 Group"
 author: Bridget
 ---
 We couldn't be happier about the incredible group of girls we're working with this summer,